hbc/dc_2016_04/lessons/02_the_filesystem.md

 To summarize, while you are in your home directory, the commands `ls ~`, `ls ~/.`, and `ls /home/dcuser` all do exactly the same thing.
 These shortcuts are not necessary, but they are really convenient!

+### Tab Completion

+Navigate to the home directory.

+	$ cd

+Typing out directory names can waste a lot of time.
+When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
+For example, type `cd` to get back to your home directy, then enter:

+	$ cd dc_<tab>

+The shell will fill in the rest of the directory name for `dc_sample_data`.
+Now go to `dc_sample_data/untrimmed_fastq`

+	$ cd un<tab>
+	$ ls SR<tab><tab>

+When you hit the first tab, nothing happens.
+The reason is that there are multiple directories in the home directory which start with `SR`.
+Thus, the shell does not know which one to fill in.
+When you hit tab again, the shell will list the possible choices.

 ### Wild cards